Elizabeth Corday: Background

 Because of the strong ties she has made with Chicago, Corday decides to stay on after her fellowship is terminated, even though this means that she has to repeat her internship in order to get a license to practice in the United States during Season 5.
 This is a particularly trying time for her - she has to adjust to being at the bottom of the heap after enjoying so long at the top, and on top of that she is supervised initially by Dale Edson - described even by Romano as a weasel.
 During this time, she makes repeated attempts to become romantically involved with Benton, eventually succeeding.
 He even agrees to take over as her supervisor after a while.
 She faces further trouble when, at the end of a 36-hour shift, she makes a non-lethal mistake in calculating how much drug to inject into a patient.
-Fortunately, this doesn't put her off her stride, and she uses it to campaign for better conditions for junior medical staff.
+This doesn't put her off her stride, and she uses it to campaign for better conditions for junior medical staff.

 She also amicably ends her romantic relationship with Peter after that (while Eriq La Salle requested the relationship be written out saying: "As an African-American man, it becomes a bit offensive if the negative things are all you're showing.
 Because in real life we romance and get on each other's nerves and laugh and do all the things that any other race of people do.
 So if the only time you show a balanced relationship is in an interracial relationship, whether it's conscious or sub-conscious, it sends a message I'm not comfortable with."
-Alex did not find issues with it, citing as follows: "[Y]ou see interracial relationships all over the place [outside America].
+Kingston did not find issues with it: "[Y]ou see interracial relationships all over the place [outside America].
 I kind of naively thought it would be even more liberal in America.
 And it couldn't have been further from the truth.
 In fact, I'm trying to think if there's a television show right now [in 2013] where there's an African American and Caucasian relationship.
 They're few and far between.").
-However, the affair ends up haunting her later on when Dr. Maggie Doyle correctly accuses Dr. Romano of sexual harassment after he finds out she was gay and gives her a bad performance review; Elizabeth wants to go on the record to support Maggie's claims, but is forced to back down when Romano reveals he'd known she was dating Peter secretly while he was her supervisor.
+However, the affair ends up haunting her later on when Dr. Maggie Doyle correctly accuses Dr. Romano of sexual harassment after he finds out she was gay and gives her a bad performance review; Corday wants to go on the record to support Doyle's claims, but is forced to back down when Romano reveals he'd known she was dating Peter secretly while he was her supervisor.

 After completing her internship at the end of Season 5, at the start of Season 6 Corday is offered the position of Associate Chief of Surgery by newly appointed Chief of Staff Romano, who announces the appointment without even asking her.
 She takes the job, however, and soon finds herself getting caught up in hospital politics.
 Despite her attempts to get along, a rift soon develops between her and Cleo Finch, Benton's new love interest.